How to Create a Studio on a Budget

 Stretch your budget further by shopping strategically:

-- Buy Used Gear: Check out platforms like eBay, Facebook Marketplace, or local classifieds for second-hand equipment.
+- Second-Hand Gear: Check out Facebook Marketplace, Craigslist, or eBay for used equipment.

 Final Thoughts